-Now that 2013 is well under way I thought I should get back into the swing of things and start posting some Bourbon reviews.
+Now that 2013 is well underway I thought I should get back into the swing of things and start posting some Bourbon reviews.
 To kick things off we’re featuring a Basil Hayden’s Bourbon review for your reading pleasure.
-Many of you are probably already familiar with Basil Hayden’s, but for those who are new to the brand I encourage you read on and learn about this under-rated gem of a Bourbon.
+Many of you are probably already familiar with Basil Hayden’s, but for those who are new to the brand, I encourage you to read on and learn about this under-rated gem of a Bourbon.

 According to information found in Wikipedia,

 The Basil Hayden’s bourbon brand is named in honor of Basil Hayden, Sr., who was a Maryland Catholic that led a group of twenty-five Catholic families from Maryland into what is now Nelson County, Kentucky (near Bardstown) in 1785.
 This area is home to many of the famous bourbon brands, including Jim Beam.
 There Hayden donated the land for the first Catholic church west of the Alleghenies and the first Catholic church in what is now the Commonwealth of Kentucky.

 Hayden was also a distiller, and he used a larger amount of rye in his mash than in some other bourbons.
 Later, Hayden’s grandson Raymond B. Hayden founded a distillery in Nelson County and named his label “Old Grand-Dad” in honor of his grandfather.
 The picture on the bottle was copied from a rendering of Basil Sr.’s likeness.
 When Beam Industries introduced their “small batch” collection, among the four was “Basil Hayden’s”, which the company says uses a mash similar to that originally utilized by Hayden in 1792.